Cray-HPE/docs-csm/operations/kubernetes/Increase_Pod_Resource_Limits.md

             memory: 64Mi
     ```

-2. Determine which Kubernetes entity \(etcdcluster, deployment, statefulset\) is creating the pod.
+1. Determine which Kubernetes entity \(`etcdcluster`, `deployment`, `statefulset`, etc\) is creating the pod.

     The Kubernetes entity can be found with either of the following options:

-    -   Find the Kubernetes entity and grep for the pod in question.
+    - Find the Kubernetes entity and `grep` for the pod in question.

-        Replace hbtd-etcd with the pod being used.
+        In the following example, replace `hbtd-etcd` with the pod being used.

         ```bash
-        ncn-w001# kubectl get deployment,statefulset,etcdcluster,postgresql,daemonsets \
-        -A | grep hbtd-etcd
+        ncn-w001# kubectl get deployment,statefulset,etcdcluster,postgresql,daemonsets -A | grep hbtd-etcd
+        ```

+        Example output:

+        ```text
         services    etcdcluster.etcd.database.coreos.com/cray-hbtd-etcd               32d
         ```

-    -   Describe the pod and look in the Labels section.
+    - Describe the pod and look in the `Labels` section.

         This section is helpful for tracking down which entity is creating the pod.

         ```bash
         ncn-w001# kubectl describe pod -n services POD_ID

-        .
-        .
-        .
+        ```

+        Excerpt from example output:

+        ```text
         Labels:       app=etcd
                       etcd_cluster=cray-hbtd-etcd
                       etcd_node=cray-hbtd-etcd-8r2scmpb58
-        .
-        .
         ```

-3. Edit the entity.
+1. Edit the entity.

-    In the example below, the ENTITY is etcdcluster and the CLUSTER\_NAME is cray-hbtd-etcd.
+    In the example below, be sure to replace `ENTITY_TYPE` and `ENTITY_NAME` with the values determined in
+    the previous step (in the example output for the following step, these would be `etcdcluster` and
+    `cray-hbtd-etcd`, respectively).

     ```bash
-    ncn-w001# kubectl edit ENTITY -n services CLUSTER_NAME
+    ncn-w001# kubectl edit ENTITY_TYPE -n services ENTITY_NAME
     ```

-4. Increase the resource limits for the pod.
+1. Increase the resource limits for the pod.

-    ```
+    ```yaml
         resources: {}
     ```

-    Replace the text above with the following section, increasing the limits value\(s\):
+    Replace the text above with the following section, increasing the limits values:

-    ```
+    ```yaml
         resources:
         limits:
           cpu: "4"